swrlab/swrlab/PRINCIPLES.md

 Technical tools that don’t contain sensitive information should be open-sourced.

-Since we benefit from open source projects, we also spend some of our time contributing to them whenever we see a problem we can help solve.
+Since we benefit from open source projects, we also aim to spend some of our time contributing to them whenever we see a problem we can help solve.

-## Sustainability

-We pay attention to the ecological footprint our applications create.
-It is essential for us to use carbon-neutral cloud providers, cleaner regions, and use efficient shared hosting solutions like serverless to optimize our consumption.

 ## Security & Privacy

-Secrets are encrypted using a GPG workflow and stored in version control.
+Secrets are encrypted using a _GPG_ workflow and stored in version control.

-Commits should follow the Conventional Commits structure and should be GPG/SSH-signed.

-Service Accounts and IAM permissions should be managed using IaC.
+Service Accounts and _IAM_ permissions should be managed using _IaC_.
 They should apply the principle of least-possible roles, scopes, and privileges.

-All web services, platforms, and tools we use must be protected by MFA.
-We prefer using SSO through our organization with its linked MFA protection, if possible.
-For all other cases, we prefer physical keys (FIDO) over basic OTP.
+All web services, platforms, and tools we use must be protected by _MFA_.
+We prefer using _SSO_ through our organization with its linked _MFA_ protection, if possible.
+For all other cases, we prefer physical keys (_FIDO_) over basic _OTP_.

 We aim to store as little data as possible, meaning that we only store what’s needed to monitor, analyze and improve our services.
 We always actively engage with our internal data protection officers about changes and our overall services.